 Are my toes numb or are they warming?

-Cold is bad, wet and cold is worse.
+Cold is bad, and wet and cold are worse.

 1:00 am: My sleeping intervals were getting shorter.
 My partner’s breathing changed, she was awake this time too.
 I checked to see how she was coping, and she responded flatly with a single word: “cold.”
 She felt the call of nature and begrudgingly left the tent, successfully relieved herself, then came back to our small bubble of warm(er) air.
 I wondered how she was processing her experience.
 Was she silently wishing to be back home in our cozy bed, unburdened by her partner’s need to inflict challenge upon the two of us?
 Maybe, just maybe, she was able to find her own silver lining in the suffering.
 I was too ashamed to ask, and she loved me too much for me to trust her answer.
 We cuddled closer.
 I started counting breaths.

-2:00 am: The wind had picked up and was rattling the rain cover of our tent.
-My toes were colder, I wrapped the compression sack that housed my feet with a down insulated jacket.
-I had seemingly endless layering options for my torso, I’d have given my kingdom for warmer toes, or for the neurotypical comfort of believing that the cold was the only sensation I was trying to cope with.
+2:00 am: The wind had picked up and rattled our tent's rain cover.
+My toes were colder; I wrapped the compression sack that housed my feet with a down-insulated jacket.
+I had seemingly endless layering options for my torso; I’d have given my kingdom for warmer toes or for the neurotypical comfort of believing that the cold was the only sensation I was trying to cope with.

 “How long would it take for help to arrive in an emergency?

 How long would it take to get to help if we were to leave camp now?

 How long would it take to pack up camp?

 Why would you drag your wife through this

 We could leave camp.
 Can the rangers drive out this far?
 Could we find our way back in the dark?